-Running the Directory Proxy Server
+Running the Server

-To start the proxy server, run the bin/start-proxy command on UNIX® or Linux systems.
-Run the bat/start-proxy command on Windows systems.
-The start-proxy command starts the proxy server as a background process when no options are specified.
-To run the proxy server as a foreground process, use the start-proxy command with the --nodetach option.
+To start the Directory Proxy Server, run the bin/start-ds command on UNIX or Linux systems (an analogous command is in the bat folder on Microsoft Windows systems).
+The bin/start-ds command starts the Directory Proxy Server as a background process when no options are specified.
+To run the Directory Proxy Server as a foreground process, use the bin/start-ds command with the --nodetach option.

-To Start the Directory Proxy Server as a Background Process
+To Start the Directory Proxy Server